Ultimate CGM Guide 2026: How to Choose the Right Continuous Glucose Monitor

 Continuous glucose monitors have transformed diabetes management, but with more options than ever in 2026, choosing the right CGM can feel overwhelming.
 Whether you have Type 1 diabetes, Type 2 diabetes, or you’re exploring metabolic health, the right CGM depends on your specific needs not marketing claims.

-This guide compares FDA-cleared CGMs available in the United States, focusing on what actually matters: accuracy, wear time, calibrations, integrations, and coverage/costs costs.
+This guide compares FDA-cleared CGMs available in the United States, focusing on what actually matters: accuracy, wear time, calibrations, integrations, and coverage/costs.

 Why Your CGM Choice Matters More Than You Think